January 1, 2018

 Floorte is an enhanced vinyl plank on a core board, used mainly for residential and light commercial spaces.

-It features the “fold and tap” locking system which makes them not only very easy to install but waterproof and Shaw claims this is also the case “even at the seams”.
+It features the "fold and tap" locking system, which makes them very easy to install and waterproof, and Shaw claims this is also the case "even at the seams."

-This is why it’s an ideal floor for businesses and even in homes where one wishes to install it in areas more likely to get water accidents like the kitchen or bathroom.
+This is why it's an ideal floor for businesses and homes where one wishes to install it in areas more likely to get water accidents like the kitchen or bathroom.

 The printing technology is referred to as "HD Plus" for its exceptional clarity and color quality.

-Even in the tile looks, the grout lines are so distinct and realistic, they appear to have just been installed.
+Even in the tile looks, the grout lines are distinct and realistic; they appear to be newly installed.

-If you’re considering this floor, I recommend taking a look at a style called Largos Plank because it also comes in a form of varying widths called Largos Mix Plus creating a truly unique visual.
+If you're considering this floor, I recommend taking a look at Largos Plank's style because it also comes in the form of varying widths called Largos Mix Plus, creating a truly unique visual.

-This collection carries 5 styles ranging from 6-18 colors with wear layers ranging from 8 mil – 20 mil thick.
+This collection carries five styles ranging from 6-18 colors with wear layers ranging from 8 mil - 20 mil thick.

 I think as a "newer" product from Shaw's vinyl plank series, it's done exceptionally well by delivering on the waterproof claim.

-Shaw did go through a temporary bad run with this line around 4 years ago where a specific batch was coming loose after installation but they have long remedied that since (hence the excellent overall reviews).
+Shaw did go through a temporary lousy run with this line around four years ago where a specific batch was coming loose after installation, but they have long remedied that since (hence the excellent overall reviews).

-This refers to the floor not being damaged from water so long as water does not get underneath the floor (over the edge of cut boards).
-So water can remain on top of the floor even between the seams in large quantities but not underneath the actual boards.
+This refers to the floor not being damaged from water as long as the water does not get underneath.
+Water can remain on top of the floor, even between the seams in large quantities, but not underneath.

-This is very important because Shaw will not honor any warranty claims if the installation was not performed according to their instructions.
+This is very important because Shaw will not honor any warranty claims if the installation violates their specific instructions.